yam-1111/autoSIS/readme.md

 from autoSIS.utils import autoSIS data = autoSIS(student_no="20xx-xxxxx-MN-0", student_birthday="1/01/1970," student_password="STUDENT_PASSWORD")
 ```
+automatic screenshot can be disable by adding `isscreenshot=False` on the function parameters

 ### check if all grades are encoded in portal
 ```